-AY 2016-2017: 100 % Met Target.
 AY 2017-2018: 100% Met Target.
+AY 2018-2019: 100% Met Target

-The evidence indicates that candidates' scores for 2017-2018 have improved over 2016-2017 scores in planning instruction.
-The improvement may be since Faculty increased course content on Differentiation and added professional development sessions to provide learner support and help them meet SLO 4.
+The evidence indicates that candidates' scores for 2018-2019 have improved over 2017-2018 scores in planning instruction.
+The improvement may be because Faculty increased course content on Differentiation and added professional development sessions to provide learner support and help them meet SLO 4.
 However, they still show a weakness in reflecting on instruction.
 These skills complement the inventory used in SLO 3.
 Candidates must be able to plan and implement effective instruction.